top of page

 Services

-The Early Pregnancy Assessment Unit/Aislinn Suite in CUMH is a specialized unit where trained ultra-sonographers provide scans for women in early pregnancy.
-This unit is appointment based, and your GP or the Emergency Room will organize the scan appointment for you.
+The CUMH Early Pregnancy Unit (EPU) is a specialised unit where trained ultra-sonographers provide scans for women in early pregnancy.
+This unit is appointment based, and your GP or the Emergency Room will organise the scan appointment for you.

 Blood tests